0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 *Figure 1.4: Using Sherlock to discover Mae's instagram.*

 After using the supplied URL from Sherlock, we can observe Mae's profile.
-What immediately stands out are her 4 different posts.
+Something that immediately stands out are her 4 different posts.

 ![alt-text](https://github.com/0xETX/CTF-Writeups/blob/main/Magpie%20CTF%202022/Tracking%20a%20CEO%20(Complete)/Images/5.png "Mae's instagram.")